|

 Barbara MacKinnon and naturalist Jim Conrad.

-and foraging.
+for their climbing and foraging.
 View our photo album of both species bellow to identify

 which bird you have observed while staying with us: